Walnut Canyon National Monument: Operating hours and seasons

 Park entrance road, trails, and Visitor Center are open all year, except December 25.
-From May until October the monument is open from 8:00 a.m. to 5:00 p.m.
-MST and is open from 9:00 a.m. to 5:00 p.m.
-MST the remainder of the year.
-Entry to park trails closes 1 hour before the monument closes.
+The park is open from 9:00 am to 5:00 pm MST.
+Entry to the Island trail closes at 4 pm.
+Visitors are encouraged to arrive early to allow for 45–60 minutes to complete the trail.
+Access to the Rim trail ends at 4:30 pm.
+All visitors are asked to be in their vehicles and out of the park by 5:00 pm.
+Gates and all access to the monument are unavailable from 5:00pm to 9:00 am daily.

 The Walnut Canyon site is near Flagstaff.
 It is 7 miles east of I-40 and 3 miles south of exit 204.
 The park has a museum and a small visitor center atop a cliff.
 Many of the ancient dwellings were built around a U-shaped meander in the canyon, where the creek circles around three sides of a high rocky plateau, almost creating an 'island', and this region now forms the central attraction of the national monument.
 There are other ruins in the surround area which are not open to the public.
 Other dwellings of the Sinagua people can be found in the nearby Tuzigoot and Montezuma Castle monuments.

 The Old Headquarters is listed on the National Register of Historic Places.